alasca-association/tarook/docs/user/reference/cluster-repository.rst

 Cluster Repository Structure
 ----------------------------

-The following schema shows all non-generated files.
+The following schema shows an example set of files.
 A local checkout will most certainly have more files than these.

 ::